pete-hotchkiss/cash-machine/readme.md

 ```
 gulp serve -w denomination --value 1000 // Will prioritise £10 notes in the resulting withdrawal
 ```

+The application UI provides an additional toggle between these two states, enabling the user to switch between the modes at run time.

 ## Additional configuration considerations
 The starting state of the _float_ is defined in a ```JSON``` file found in ```./app/data/float.json```.
 This contains details of all the possible denominations of currency including their type - i.e. _coin_ or _note_.
 The _"denomination"_ values should not be changed ( note all these are stored in single units so 1p = 1 and £1 = 100) but the amount value can be adjusted as desired